Beverly Marshall: Departure and returns

 When O'Grady's contract came up for renewal, producers took the decision not to renew it.
 O'Grady said that she would have continued with Neighbours if it had been up to her.
 Beverly's exit storyline began with the introduction of her former boyfriend Ewan O'Brien (Peter Sumner), who works with her on some research, causing further problems in her marriage.
 Jim and Beverly are driven apart and their marriage soon ends.
 They divorce and Beverly decides to leave Erinsborough.
 O'Grady's departure led to a change in storyline direction for Neighbours in a bid to increase ratings over soap operas in both Britain and Australia.
 In July 2005, O'Grady joined several former cast members for a cameo appearance in the serial's 20th anniversary episode "Friends for Twenty Years".

-On 22 January 2019, Filiz Mehmedova of Digital Spy confirmed that O'Grady would be reprising her role once again, after fans noticed a name card for Beverly in a photograph of a table read.
+On 22 January 2019, Filiz Mehmedova of Digital Spy confirmed that O'Grady would be reprising the role once again, after fans noticed a name card for Beverly in a photograph of a table read.
+Armytage later revealed that producers had initially asked her to return as Beverly and she accepted their offer.
+However, the producers failed to realise that Armytage was now living in the United Kingdom and they were forced to cancel her return, as it was not financially viable for the production to fund it.
 The character returned on 19 March 2019.
 Beverly is contacted by her former stepson Paul Robinson (Stefan Dennis), who asks for her help in determining whether Finn Kelly (Rob Mills) is lying about having amnesia, as Beverly is now a specialist in psychological trauma caused by brain injuries.
 Paul also has "an ulterior motive" for contacting Beverly, as he wants to be close to those who had a connection with Jim, who he saw in a vision at Christmas.
 Beverly returns the following month to lead a hypnotherapy session with Andrea Somers (Madeleine West).
 She later helps Andrea's mother Heather Schilling (Kerry Armstrong) to recall the traumatic birth of her daughters.